-What is a Human Resource Budget?
+How to Create a Human Resource Budget?

 A human resource budget or HR budget is a financial plan devised to determine the allocation of funds to all HR processes within the company.
-Human resource expenses include recruitment, wages, benefits, training and development plan, compensation, and employee wellness planning.
+Human resource expenses include recruitment, wages, benefits, training, and development plan, compensation, and employee wellness planning.

 A study conducted by Kronos Incorporated and Future Workplace revealed that the top three contributors to employee burnout are unfair compensation (41%), unreasonable workload (32%), and too much after-hours work (32%).
 These numbers show that the top contributor to employee burnout is unfair compensation, which means that with the right HR budgeting, a company can prevent employee burnout.
 And, thus, increase employee retention.